trueos/pcbsd/src-qt5/docs/install.rst

 If your language does not show 100% translation at this website, it means that not all of the menus have been translated yet and that the untranslated menus will be displayed in English.
 Refer to :ref:`Become a Translator` if you would like to assist in translating the graphical menus to your native language.

-.. note:: small screens may not display the entire installer window, which means that the buttons at the bottom of the window are hidden and inaccessible.
+.. note:: Small screens may not display the entire installer window, which means that the buttons at the bottom of the window are hidden and inaccessible.
    There are two solutions for this situation: press :kbd:`Alt` while dragging the window with the mouse, or press :kbd:`Alt+N` to select the next button of the window.